LiveSuggest

 Data subject rights (Articles 15–22)

-When recordings exist, participants have the right to access, correct, or delete their data.
-If no recording exists, these rights are simpler to manage — there’s nothing to access, correct, or delete.
+When recordings exist, participants can ask to access, correct, or delete their data.
+If no recording exists, these rights are simpler to honour — there’s nothing to access, correct, or delete.

 Outside of GDPR, many jurisdictions use a “party consent” framework for recording conversations: